OleJoik/agones-gcp-websockets/README.md

 [cert-manager](https://cert-manager.io/) helps you create and manage free TLS certificates for use in kubernetes.
 This is a versatile tool that can be used in many ways.
 For our setup, we need a wildcard certificate that applies to the subdomains exposed by the Octops ingress controller, for example ***gameserver-1.yourdomain.com***.
 The wildcard certificate can secure all subdomains of your host, ****.yourdomain.com***.
 The [cert-manager docs](https://cert-manager.io/docs/tutorials/acme/dns-validation/#issuing-an-acme-certificate-using-dns-validation) describe how to obtain such a certificate.
 An important note is that you need to have a provider from the [list of supported DNS providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers) (for example GoogleDNS) to be able to obtain a wildcard certificate.

 I used the following steps to getting a certificate, described in detail the following sections.
-- Obtain a domain at googledomains
+1. Obtain a domain at googledomains
-- Manage the DNS with [GoogleDNS](https://console.cloud.google.com/net-services/dns/zones)
+2. Manage the DNS with [GoogleDNS](https://console.cloud.google.com/net-services/dns/zones)
-- Install cert-manager
+3. Install cert-manager
-- Create a service account with access to Google CloudDNS
-- Obtain a service account key in kubernetes secrets
-- Create a kubernetes certificate issuer with access to the service account
-- Create a kubernetes TLS certificate with the issuer
+4. Obtain a certificate for *.yourdomain.com

 ### [TODO] Describe - Set up a domain at GoogleDNS